-- A. Onsite Follow-Up Audit - a.
-Conducting an onsite follow-up is not only dependent on the number of noncompliances raised during the initial audit, but on the severity of the noncompliances - b.
+A. Onsite Follow-Up Audit

+- Conducting an onsite follow-up is not only dependent on the number of noncompliances raised during the initial audit, but on the severity of the noncompliances - b.
 After identifying all non-compliances, the auditor should have a conversation with WRAP to determine whether the non-compliances require an onsite follow-up - c.
 Non-compliances raised under Principles 5, 6, and/or 8 will typically require an onsite follow-up audit - d.
-This cannot take place until 45 days after the facility has implemented corrective actions for all non-compliances - B. Desktop Review - a.
-If the non-compliance is minor and does not require onsite verification, it can be closed by desktop review - b.
-Facilities are required to send documents, pictures, or any other kind of record for review through email to the monitoring firm to close minor non-compliances - c.
-This must take place within 30 days of the initial audit
+Verification of corrective actions taken for major non-compliances under Principles 5, 6, and/or 8 must not take place until 45 days after the facility has implemented all corrective actions.
+Auditors must seek approval from WRAP in advance to conduct the onsite audit earlier than 45 days after the implementation of all corrective actions